echabert/ESIPAP-RPI/sessions/Session1.md

 ### Step 3: Exporting measurements

 It is often useful to disentangle the acquisition program from the data analysis one.
-The goal of the acquisition program FirstDAQExport.cc to be written is to store data in a given numerical format.
+The goal of the acquisition program FirstDAQExport.cpp to be written is to store data in a given numerical format.
 For the sake of simplicity, we will store the data in a CSV (Comma Separated Value) format.
 This imply that variables of a given measurement (once per line) are separated by a comma.